captainqwerty/AutomatedOutlookSignature/README.md

 }
 ```

-Next we get the users username from their session and use the DirectorySearcher to search Active Directory for the user and store their account detials in the $ADUser variable.
+Next we get the users username from their session and use the DirectorySearcher to search Active Directory for the user and store their account detials in the $user variable.

 ```powershell
 # Getting Active Directory information for current user